Candler Park Food & Music Festival

 Summerfest in Virginia-Highland

 This is hands down my favorite festival of the summer!
 There is something for everyone throughout this weekend extravaganza—artist markets, live music, and food and drink aplenty.
 The main music stage is in John Howell Park.
-But I’ll let you in on a resident secret.
-The live music actually starts Friday, June 2, 8–11pm, with the Acoustic Street Party Concert.
-Located at the Virginia-Highland Island (main street intersection next to Murphy’s), the Street Party Concert features some local groups as well as widely-known musicians.
-Restaurants located around the island, including local favorites, Murphy’s, La Tavola, and Callie’s Hot Little Biscuit, extend their outdoor seating up to the stage so you can enjoy the music while you eat.
-Parking is always a bit of a challenge (getting familiar with those free neighborhood streets, like Orme Circle and Amsterdam, is a good move) but you can also use MARTA to get the festival.
+Restaurants located at the intersection of Virginia Ave and North Highland, including local favorites, Murphy’s, La Tavola, and Callie’s Hot Little Biscuit, extend their outdoor seating you can enjoy the festival while you eat.
+Parking is always a bit of a challenge (getting familiar with those free neighborhood streets, like Orme Circle, Los Angeles Ave and Amsterdam Ave, is a good move) but you can also use MARTA to get the festival.

 Tunes from Tombs in Oakland Cemetery